cpitzak/tenk/README.md

 This program use to read a file with your tickers and then connect to morningstar and download the financial statements for you.
 However, morningstar no longer allows that see: [https://gist.github.com/hahnicity/45323026693cdde6a116](https://gist.github.com/hahnicity/45323026693cdde6a116) .
 I left the morningstar downloader code I wrote in the morningstar_downloader.py file encase they update this.

+Now you'll need to download the balance, income, and cash flow statements from morningstar and put them in the financials folder.
+Then run the program.
+Put as many as you want (see Download 10k Statements below for more info).

 # Setup
 1. conda create -n tenk python=3.6 anaconda
 2. Activate your conda environment: